(Enjoy these Copywriting 101 tips I provided via the Weekly Whisper back in the day. You do get The Weekly Whisper, don't ya?)

 Maybe it's only for single moms of teenage girls.

 Can you see how the thoughts, hopes, fears, and concerns come more into focus as you move down the list?

 Sure, the narrower your focus, the narrower your market.

-But keep in mind that even though the Sun is a raging nuclear bomb that is 864,575.9 miles wide, with a little bit of sunscreen you can lie down in front of it all day long with almost no affect, whereas a high quality laser beam that is focused into an area smaller than the tip of a pen can cut through steel.
+But keep in mind that even though the Sun is a raging nuclear bomb that is 864,575.9 miles wide, with a little bit of sunscreen, you can lie down in front of it all day long with almost no effect, whereas a high-quality laser beam that is focused into an area smaller than the tip of a pen can cut through steel.

 So narrow your focus and watch your impact—and earnings—grow.